- Yale University (B.A. in philosophy, 1986)

 –Michael Willingham, Chair of Washington Mutual Equity Committee

 Sargent represents clients in complex, high-stakes lawsuits in courts throughout the United States.
-He served as litigation counsel to the estate or to major claimants in a number of the largest bankruptcies in the country over the past ten years.
-In addition to his bankruptcy-related work, Sargent has represented plaintiffs and defendants in a wide range of commercial disputes, from patent infringement to breach of contract and business torts.
+He has years of experience litigating disputes involving cryptocurrency and digital assets.
+In addition to his cryptocurrency work, Sargent has represented plaintiffs and defendants in a wide range of commercial disputes, from patent infringement to breach of contract and business torts.
+He has served as litigation counsel to the estate or to major claimants in some of the largest bankruptcies in the country over the past fifteen years.
 Sargent has been with Susman Godfrey since 2000 and has been a partner since 2005.
-He was named a “SuperLawyer” by Washington Law and Politics in 2014.
+He has been named a “SuperLawyer” by Washington Law and Politics each year since 2014.

-Sargent brought one of the first significant lawsuits in the United States involving the digital currency Bitcoin when he was hired by the Seattle company CoinLab to sue the Japanese exchange MtGox.
-In the suit, CoinLab seeks to enforce a $50 million liquidated damages clause in a contract it entered into with MtGox.
-Under the contract, CoinLab was to serve as the exclusive exchange agent for MtGox in the United States and Canada.
-The dispute is ongoing.
+Sargent brought one of the first significant lawsuits in the United States involving the digital currency bitcoin when he was hired by the Seattle company CoinLab to sue the Japanese exchange MtGox.
+In the suit, filed in May 2013, CoinLab seeks to enforce a $50 million liquidated damages clause in a contract with MtGox.
+Under the contract, CoinLab was to serve as the exclusive bitcoin exchange agent for MtGox in the United States and Canada.
+When MtGox filed for bankruptcy in Japan in 2014, the CoinLab dispute was transferred to the jurisdiction of the Japanese bankruptcy court.
+The dispute is ongoing in that forum and Sargent has provided several submissions through CoinLab’s Japanese counsel to the bankruptcy court explaining relevant United States legal principles and advocating for CoinLab’s claim.

 In 2014, the City of Seattle retained Sargent to defend the City’s new minimum wage law from a Constitutional challenge.
 The case was filed by former United States Solicitor General Paul Clement on behalf of a franchise trade organization and several franchise businesses.
 In the Complaint, these businesses allege that Seattle’s minimum wage law violates the Equal Protection Clause, the Dormant Commerce Clause, and several other provisions of the United States and Washington State Constitutions.
-The suit is currently pending in Federal Court in Seattle.
+In a fifty-page order, the District Court rejected the plaintiffs’ motion seeking to enjoin the minimum wage law from taking effect.
+After the Ninth Circuit upheld that ruling and the United State Supreme Court denied the plaintiff’s petition for certiorari, the plaintiffs voluntarily dismissed the case.

 Bankruptcies in which Sargent has represented significant parties include Washington Mutual (representing the Equity Committee), Hostess (the baker’s union), Tom Petters’ Ponzi scheme (major creditors), Chrysler (the estate), Lehman Brothers (Lehman’s European brokerage), Metropolitan Mortgage/Summit Securities (the estate), and Boston Chicken (D&O insurer).